EXPLORE AND DISCOVER!

 Wallowology Discovery Center opened to the public in June 2014.
 At our Natural History Discovery Center in downtown Joseph, Where Art Meets Science, we invite participants to explore and discover Eastern Oregon's lands and waters through exhibits, workshops, outings, and evening presentations by scientists, artists and others.

-Wallowology is the public education division of Eastern Oregon Legacy Lands, a corporation whose purposes are scientific, educational, and charitable.
+Wallowology is the public education division of Eastern Oregon Legacy Lands, a nonprofit corporation whose purposes are scientific, educational, and charitable.
 Based in science and education, EOLL's natural and cultural history programs include research, conservation planning, and policy development.

 Mission: To inform, inspire, and involve residents and visitors in the conservation of ecosystems and landscapes that support and sustain rural communities throughout Eastern Oregon.